 As a child of refugees, she holds two worlds at once: tradition and questioning, survival and creation.
 Learning lives in many forms: in books, prayer, embroidery, and the stories shared over coffee and tea.
 Here, culture and education exist as parallel paths toward liberation, insisting on a future carried by women- one that is, and always will be, hers.

-III.
+PART III.
 Artist’s Lair

 While a studio is where you make things, a lair is where you become something.